-Mehndi is the new mani: I spoke to the world’s fastest henna artist to find out her ultimate henna how-to
+From hands to backs to Beyoncé's baby bump, Mehndi has never been more in demand.
+I spoke to the world’s fastest henna artist to find out her ultimate how-to

 If you thought henna was just for weddings or festivals, think again.
 It now could replace your monthly mani.

 Quick, surprisingly inexpensive and stunning to look at, the art form is fast becoming more accessible than ever.
 And the woman at the helm of the henna wave?
-Pavan, the Guinness World Record Holder for being the fastest in her trade and who with Selfridges, is bringing her body of work to the masses.
+Pavan, the Guinness World Record Holder for being the fastest in her trade and who with Selfridges and Harvey Nichols, is bringing her body of work to the masses.
 “It’s all about changing people’s perceptions that henna is; 1) bad for the skin and 2) that it takes a long time to do,” says Pavan.

 “We’re hoping to change that whole stereotype and let people know that you can do it at any time, wedding or otherwise.
 It can be as simple as getting your nails done.”

 So what’s the secret to professional-looking, long-lasting henna?
 I asked Pavan for her ultimate henna design dos and don’ts.